 Built by Zeton for GSK

-Malcolm studied for a PhD at Imperial College (1993) and he has 28 years’ experience working in the pharmaceutical industry as an organic chemist; with the last 26 years at GSK, working in process research and development in R&D.
+Malcolm studied for a PhD at Imperial College (1993) and he has 28 years’ experience working in the pharmaceutical industry as an organic chemist; with the last 26 years at GSK, working in process research and development in R&D. Malcolm is also a Fellow of the Royal Society of Chemistry.

 During this time, he has worked to develop numerous new chemistries and new processes for new drug molecules in development and redeveloped existing manufacturing processes as part of post approval change.
 He has experience of working in R&D pilot plants and leading the technical transfer of both new batch and continuous processes from R&D to manufacturing.
 Before leaving GSK, Malcolm was recognised as an outstanding leader and he was the recipient of a prestigious R&D leadership award.